 The budget total must not exceed the amount of the LA allocation plus or minus any balance brought forward from the previous year.
-If it appears that this cannot be achieved, the Head Teacher and Chair of Governors must inform the LA immediately this becomes apparent.
+If it appears that this cannot be achieved, the Head Teacher and Chair of Governors must inform the LA immediately.